 We just change the I and IV to a minor chord.
 The key is A minor.
 Feel free to use minor 7 for the minor chords.
 It follows the 12 bar blues forms so you can use the quick change on the second measure as shown below in the key of A minor.
 This example also adds a i7-iv7-i7-V+ blues turnaround in the last two measures.
 It works well because it starts with the i7 as expected and ends with the V7 as expected.
 You can apply turnarounds to any blues form that will be repeated.

 8 Bar Blues – Nobody Knows When You’re Down and Out

 The 8 bar blues isn’t as strict as the 12 bar blues.
 This 8-bar blues progression is from Jimmie Cox’s 1923 blues classic titled, Nobody Knows When You’re Down and Out.
 As with most blues songs, it does not stick to traditional diatonic harmony and is worth a study.

 Nobody Knows When You're Down and Out Chord Progression: I – III7 | VI7 | ii – VI7 | ii IV – ♯ivdim | I – VI7 | II7 | V7

 Importance of V-I

 You probably noticed how often the V-I change is used.
 The resolves strongly to the I chord.
 This really gives it that completed feeling.
 If you end on a V chord, it feels unfinished or tense.
 This is something you should learn to hear.
 Tension and resolution is a core part of how chord progressions work.

 I hope you had a lot of fun learning these progressions.
-Many of them are formed using diatonic harmony.
-I will be adding a lesson on the topic soon.
-Until then, you can learn about diatonic harmony in my book, Guitar Lesson World: The Book.
+Many of them are formed using diatonic harmony, which you can learn more about in Guitar Lesson World: The Book.